newmediadenver/drupal-lamp/README.md

 Contributing
 ------------

-We welcome contributed improvements and bug fixes via the usual workflow:
+We welcome contributed improvements and bug fixes via this workflow:

 1. Fork this repository
 2. Create your feature branch (`git checkout -b my-new-feature`)